Chouhan007pnkj/Todo/README.md

 # Todo List
-# this app include signup , login and logout functionality.
+# This app include signup , login and logout functionality.
-# you can save your data using this app.
+# You can save your data using this app.